nimaid/LPHK/README.md

 LPHKscript is a simple macro scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.

 ### Scheduling
-Only one script runs at a time, and there is a sceduling system for them.
+Only one script runs at a time, and there is a scheduling system for them.
 If a script is scheduled, it's button will pulse red.
 If the script is running, the button will flash red quickly.
 This is true for the 8x8 grid, however, the function keys cannot flash or pulse, as a hardware limitation.
 These keys will be bright orange for scheduled and bright red for running.

 When you press a script button, if there is a script running, it adds the script to the queue.
 If no scripts are running, the script is added to the queue and the queue execution is started.
 Tapping a scheduled script's button will unschedule it, and tapping a running scripts button will kill it.
 If that sounds confusing, load up `user_layouts/examples/all_delays_all_day.LPHKlayout` and press a bunch of buttons.

 ### The `@ASYNC` Header
-There is one exception to the scheculing system.
+There is one exception to the scheduling system.
 If the first line of a script is `@ASYNC`, the script will run in the background and will not interact with the other scripts.
 It can still be prematurely killed by tapping the button.
 If this is used, it must be on the very first line.

 ### Comments
 Any line that starts with a dash `-` will be considered a comment, and will be ignored by the syntax validator/script parser.
 If `@ASYNC` is used, a comment cannot come before the `@ASYNC` command, as that must be on the first line, always.